gaurav8936/w266_final_project_MediQA2023/README.md

 Jupyter Notebook
 Relevant libraries as outlined in the notebooks (e.g., pandas, NumPy, SBert)

+### Models
+Public model on HuggingFace at https://huggingface.co/zibajoon

 ### Contributions
 This research project is managed by Gaurav Narasimhan.
 Contributions, suggestions, and discussions are warmly welcomed.